 The data corresponding to the expected score and the one finally obtained by the nursing students are shown in Figure 2.
 The students' perception of the expected OSCE score tended to be 80-89%, by bringing 59% of the participants together.
 Among the scores finally obtained, the same line was the highest, but with 32.4%.
 The greater percentile of students, both in the expected and earned scores, were at the highest end of the scale (80-89% and 90-100%).
 In the score obtained, a notable percentage of students scoring less than 70% was observed, compared to the expected score (19% vs. 2.9%).
-In the score obtained, a notable percentage of students score obtained to the expected score (19% vs. 2.9%).
-In the score obtained, a notable percentage of students score of A or less than C.
+In the score obtained, a notable percentage of students scoring less than 70% was observed, compared to the expected score (19% vs. 2.9%).
+The minimum number of students expected to get a final score of A or less than C.